 The MACCRAY Board of Education has adopted a policy permitting early admission to kindergarten of exceptionally mature children on the basis of a testing program.
 Children whose fifth birthday falls between September 1 and October 31 of the current year may be considered for early admission.
 It is well, however, to keep in mind that these children may be competing in school with children who are fourteen months older than them.
 The school does not believe it is educationally sound to admit a child to school early unless they are physically, emotionally, and intellectually ready to work with more mature pupils.
-If you feel that your child is exceptional, please request an Early Entrance to Kindergarten Application form at either the East or West elementary school offices.
+If you feel that your child is exceptional, please request an Early Entrance to Kindergarten Application form at the elementary school office.
 Applications need to be received by May 1 st for a September entrance (or for a September start date).